 In the case of the baby, which does not yet have such a developed cerebral cortex, it will first connect the visual image of the mother with the feeling of satiety, including all olfactory, tactile and auditory stimuli.
 This leads of course to safety (the stupid hunger is gone, it is, warm, cuddly and you are still being caressed).
 The more the cerebrum develops, the more “info” will naturally be added.
 The world will become colorful, sounds will become words, auditory and visual stimuli will become writing and ALWAYS everything will be emotionally evaluated by the brain and this state will be stored.
 This circumstance is for example extremely important in the treatment of trauma consequences (if e.g. tachycardia triggers the flashback, but is a completely different matter).

 Thus we cannot look at the world “impartially” at all, but always see it through both channels available to us: The mind and the “spirit” (understood as an instance that reports the feelings to the mind).

 Reality thus arises from interpreted perceptions.
-So the question remains “Who is ultimately responsible for the information?”…
+So the question remains “Who takes the informations at the end?”…